 This information should be read in conjunction with the companies’ individual Terms of Service, which parents will be bound by should they choose to engage these companies.

-If you have any questions about these individual companies that are not covered in the FAQ section, in the first instance please speak with the named company contact.
-If they are unable to assist you, please contact Miss J Pierce, Assistant Head Curriculum, at email@example.com
+If you have any questions about these individual companies that are not covered in the FAQ section in the first instance please speak with the named company contact.
+If they are unable to assist you, please contact Miss V Phillips, Head of Inclusion at firstname.lastname@example.org.

-- All tutors must use the Invoice Pro-forma, provided here, every time they submit an invoice and must submit their invoices monthly in arrears to the Gordon’s Finance Office either by email or post.
-Emailed invoices should be sent to firstname.lastname@example.org
+All tutors must use the Invoice Pro-forma, which is available in the 'Pupil Premium Information for Parents' drop down menu at the top of this page, every time they submit an invoice and must submit their invoices monthly in arrears to the Gordon’s Finance Office either by email or post.
+Emailed invoices should be sent to email@example.com

 For the vast majority of pupils, tutoring will typically take place at weekends, during school holidays or on midweek evenings.
-However, for those students who are full or international residential boarders, we offer on-site tuition sessions.
+However, for those students who are Residential Boarders, we offer on-site tuition sessions.

-These sessions will take place in Chapel House with a tutor from one of our approved companies and will be supervised by a member of Gordon’s staff.
+These sessions will take place in Sudan with a tutor from one of our approved companies and will be supervised by a member of Gordon’s staff.
+Until further notice, all sessions will take place online using the platforms indicated by each individual tuition company.

 The process to organise on-site tuition is as follows:

-- Please contact the relevant House Parents and request the subject you require and how many sessions you would like – please make sure your Pupil Premium allocation is sufficient to cover the number of sessions you request.
+- Please contact the relevant Houseparents and request the subject you require and how many sessions you would like – please make sure your Pupil Premium allocation is sufficient to cover the initial number of sessions you request.

 - If you have a preference for a specific company, please make this known.
-However, please note, Tutor Doctor are unable to offer single hour tuition in any subject and both companies (as well as Gordon’s School) strongly recommend that, where your Pupil Premium allocation is only sufficient to cover five or six sessions, you focus on one subject, preferably English or Mathematics.
+However, please note, Tutor Doctor are unable to offer single hour tuition in any subject and all three companies (as well as Gordon’s School) strongly recommend that, where your Pupil Premium allocation is only sufficient to cover five or six sessions, you focus on one subject, preferably English or Mathematics and then make a request for top-up funding where appropriate.

-- The School Office will then inform the House Parents when the sessions are booked for, who the tutor is, and what time the sessions will begin and end.
+- Mrs Reeve will then inform the Houseparents when the sessions are booked for, who the tutor is, and what time the sessions will begin and end.

-Please note, there are a limited number of places available for on-site tuition sessions, they will be allocated on a first-come, first-served basis, with priority going to GCSE pupils.
+Please note, there are a limited number of places available for on-site tuition sessions, they will be allocated on a first-come, first-served basis, with priority going to GCSE students.

 In exceptional circumstances, it may be possible to use the Pupil Premium funding allocated to your child for something other than direct academic tuition.
 This may include, but is not limited to, musical instruction for GCSE music, wider reading books or subject specific text books, revision material, and computer software designed to support learning or revision.

 These decisions will be taken on an individual basis but are likely to be considered only in exceptional circumstances.
-Please contact Miss J Pierce, Assistant Head Curriculum on email@example.com
+Please contact Miss V Phillips, Head of Inclusion on firstname.lastname@example.org

 HOW TO GET MORE PUPIL PREMIUM FUNDING!